How to Get a Land Mortgage

 Get started with an expert broker to find out how much they could help you save on your mortgage repayments.

-There are a number of mainstream lenders as well as niche financiers who get involved with land mortgages, however it’s worth noting that many don’t have any offerings on certain types of land mortgages.
+A number of mainstream lenders and niche financiers are involved with land mortgages.
+However, it’s worth noting that many don’t offer certain types of land mortgages.

-For example, Barclays offers agricultural mortgages on fixed or variable rates, but does not currently provide self-build mortgages.
-Halifax does consider self-build mortgages, but not agricultural loans.
-There are also a number of specialist lenders, such as Farm & Country Finance, as well as commercial ventures.
+For example, Barclays offers agricultural mortgages on fixed or variable rates but does not currently provide self-build mortgages.
+Halifax does consider self-build mortgages but not agricultural loans.
+There are also a number of specialist lenders, such as Farm & Country Finance and commercial ventures.

-It’s best to look for the best mortgage based on the use of the land you’re intending to buy, which is where you’ll find very specific products.
+It’s best to look for the best mortgage based on the use of the land you intend to buy, as this is where you’ll find very specific products.

 What interest rates to expect